Meowmeowzers/relacade/README.md

 ## Update
 - 2024/2
-	- Now uses weighted random choice instead of randomly choosing tiles.
-This gives more control to the final output.
+	- Now using weighted random choice instead of randomly choosing tiles.
+	- Can set fixed tiles.
 	- No need to create input tile assets.
 	- UI improvements
 	- Can now modify height and width of tile grid.